 Follow the instructions below to download and install the Exam4 software you will use to take your exams.

-If you have an old copy of the Exam4 software, including a copy used for mid-term exams this semester, it has expired.
+If you have an old copy of the Exam4 software, it has expired.
 You must reinstall the software.

 If you have questions related to the installation and use of the exam software, please visit the IT Department Help Desk (Law Library, 2nd Floor) for assistance.
 Please understand that we may not be able to troubleshoot installation issues on the day of your exam.